Clare Bates: Reception

 The character's "scantily clad" attire has been commented on in the British tabloid press, with Tony Stewart from the Daily Mirror suggesting that Gemma Bissix might "turn up in Albert Square starkers next".
 In May 2008, Clare was shown dressed as Princess Leia, and according to Stewart she looked like "a porno version" of the Star Wars character, "in white hot pants and a skimpy top that [allowed] her galactic orbs to bounce about".

-It has also been noted that the 2008 "minx" version of Clare Bates is similar to the character Clare Devine from the Channel 4 soap Hollyoaks, whom Bissix played during a break from EastEnders between 2005 and 2007.
-Despite them being entirely different characters, it was suggested in The Herald that Gemma Bissix actually reprised the role between the two soaps.
+It has also been noted that the 2008 "minx" version of Clare Bates is similar to the character Clare Devine from the Channel 4 soap Hollyoaks, whom Bissix played during a break from EastEnders between 2006 and 2007.
+Despite them being entirely different characters, it was suggested in The Herald that Bissix actually reprised the role between the two soaps.
 Bissix has acknowledged the comparison between the two characters, but maintains that they differ: "A lot of people ask me this.
 Clare Bates is a minx and dresses to impress, using her sexuality to get where she wanted [...]
 Clare Devine doesn't have the emotion Clare Bates does.
 Clare Devine kills people, she tells little children that they're the reason for their parents' death!"

-In reference to the character's brief dalliance with Christianity in 2008, TV critic for heat magazine, Julie Emery commented, "Stop right now, EastEnders.
+In reference to the character's brief dalliance with Christianity in 2008, TV critic for Heat magazine, Julie Emery commented, "Stop right now, EastEnders.
 Please do not even try to make us believe that tarty, conniving Clare is about to find God, start wearing sensible floral frocks and run off to be a missionary in Africa [...] we ain't buying Clare realising the error of her ways and turning into a Bible basher.
 Anyway, we like her nasty bad-girl ways."
-Bissix was nominated in the "Best Bitch" category at the Inside Soap Awards in 2008, for her role as Clare Bates.